MartaWojtczak/OPENAI_API/README.md

 2. 2_color_palette
 python script taking description about color palette, sending it using davinci 003 model by API and returning rendered  color palette.
 Using completion request and Chat API

+3. 3_gpt-chatbot
+python script with chatbot using gpt-3.5-turbo/gpt-4.
+CTRL+C exits the script.
+Additional argument is --personality: it determines personality of a chatbot.
+Great example of using ChatCompletion API with Python